2017 Continental Not Flat-Towable

 Kyle was blessed with a great eye for product design and was always successful in his professional endeavors.
 He was also a great family man and blessed to be married to the nicest lady, Judy.
 Together they raised a family, spoiled their grandchildren, and most importantly, always remained best friends.

 I called for Kyle the evening before his death.
 Judy called me back and we chatted at length about Kyle’s condition and how she was doing.
-I was blown away by her strength and her resolve about the situation.
+Her strength and her resolve about the situation blew me away.

 Kyle will truly be missed, not only by his Newmar family, but by all in the RV industry who have worked with or gotten to know him over the past 30-plus years.
 I think it’s fitting that Newmar’s flagship motorhome, the King Aire, appear on the cover of the February 2017 issue of Family Motor Coaching.
 Kyle was Newmar’s director of product planning and design.